pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 To switch user to these branches, one issues `herbert_on(/usr/local/mprogs/Herbert_bugfix/herbert_core)` and `horace_on(/usr/local/mprogs/Horace_bugfix/horace_core)` commands.

-If parallel execution is necessary for bugfixing, the supporter also needs to do similar changes in worker_4tests script available in the **User** folder above. `herbert_on/horace_on` commands within this script should be modifued to point to the bugfix code.
-The **parallel_config** class `worker` field should then be assigned with `worker_4tests` value.
-The default value of this field is `worker_v2` where default Horace/Herbert code base is initialized.
-The `worker_v2` script will continue to be used by other users for their data processing.
+If parallel execution is necessary for bugfixing, the supporter also needs to do similar changes in worker_4tests script available in the **User** folder above. `herbert_on/horace_on` commands within this script should be modifued to point to the bugfix version of the code.
+The user's **parallel_config** class `worker` field should then be assigned with `worker_4tests` value.
+The default value of this field is `worker_v2` which initializes default Horace/Herbert code base.
+The `worker_v2` script will continue to be used by other users for their data processing, until bugfixing is completed and merged into the code base.

 Patch releases will be made to release branches to resolve specific bugs identified.
 These should be tested and built through the same build pipeline as the initial production releases.